 A text format used to encode calendar events into a QR Code

-so that when it is scanned, the phone will automatically add the event into the cell phone’s calendar.
+so that when it is scanned, the phone will automatically add the event to the cell phone’s calendar.

 A text format used to encode contact information into a QR code

-so that when it is scanned, the phone will automatically add the contact information into the cell phone’s contacts.
+so that when it is scanned, the phone will automatically add the contact information to the cell phone’s contacts.